- Planning & Plotting Your Market (or Backyard) Garden | An Intro to Johnny's Seed Quantity Calculators & Yield Charts

 Planning for Opening Day or First Delivery Date

-Whether you sell at a farmers' market, roadside stand, or to wholesale accounts, you know how important the first market or delivery day can be.
+Whether you sell at a farmers market, roadside stand, or wholesalers, you know how important the first market or delivery day can be.
 From a financial standpoint, you've been spending money for months on production, and it's high time to start recouping some of those expenses.
 From a marketing standpoint, your offerings on opening day will set expectations for the season and start to build a customer base.

 That's why it's important to have as much produce as possible to sell when your market opens.
 You need a critical mass of crops ready for harvest; without it, you might decide going to market is not worth the trouble.
 So if you're going to plant anything to sell early in the season, you might as well plant as much as possible.